Atajos

 In the 1930s, Corsican mafia leader Paul Carbone realized that there was money to be made on the streets of America by selling heroin.
 He began transporting poppy seeds from Turkey to France – via Marseille – and then on towards Canada and, eventually, the US.
 This route (soon dubbed the ‘French Connection’) used Marseille as a thoroughfare because it was one of the busiest ports in the Mediterranean, meaning shipments were more difficult to detect.

 A man called Auguste Ricord worked with Carbone to finance the operation.
 It is believed that the money Ricord provided was obtained during his time with the French Gestapo, a branch of the Nazi party, in the years that made up World War II.
 US authorities were aware of the French Connection as early as 1937, having discovered a number of Marseille-based labs that were turning morphine paste into heroine.
-However, the CIA allegedly protected the pandilla corsa debido a la ayuda que brindaron para evitar que los comunistas franceses tomaran el control del Puerto Viejo de Marsella al final de la Segunda Guerra Mundial.
+However, the CIA allegedly protected the pandilla corsa por la ayuda que brindaron para evitar que los comunistas franceses tomaran el control del Puerto Viejo de Marsella al final de la Segunda Guerra Mundial.
 Esto resultó ser un gran error para los estadounidenses.

 The French Connection gradually began to ship greater and greater quantities of drugs to America throughout the 1950’s and ’60s.
 It is estimated that, by 1960, as much as 5,000 pounds of heroin (2,300 kg) was coming onto American streets through the route every year.
 French authorities were allegedly reluctant to arrest one of the gang’s major ringleaders as he had been a part of the French Resistance during World War II.